Jenny Saville: Aesthetics and subject matter

-Society shapes and seeks to control behavior, relationships, and power.
+Society shapes and seeks to control behaviour, relationships, and power.
 Saville, however, breaks down the social conventions that encourage women to fit into limiting beauty standards.
-Saville's subject, non-idealized bodies, have been understood as superposition of mental and emotional mindsets: "if we could see through our skins our psychological injuries, then the process will be clear: every injury and excess is hiding from the surface (in every successfully avoided blushing) it goes to our inner body (where it avoids to be noticed)" (Luis Alberto Mejia Clavijo).
+Saville's subject, non-idealised bodies, have been understood as superposition of mental and emotional mindsets: "if we could see through our skins our psychological injuries, then the process will be clear: every injury and excess is hiding from the surface (in every successfully avoided blushing) it goes to our inner body (where it avoids to be noticed)" (Luis Alberto Mejia Clavijo).
 Through the mediation of paint, Saville restores beauty and subjectivity to bodies that have been in what is seen as grotesque.
 In her own words: "A lot of women out there look and feel like that, made to fear their own excess, taken in by the cult of exercise, the great quest to be thin.
 The rhetoric used against obesity makes it sound far worse than alcohol or smoking, yet they can do you far more damage".
 It is acknowledged that Saville performs "explorations of people that are both intimate and uncomfortable.
 Through detailed, frank and unapologetic investigations of the human body, dialogues occur between past and present, and are animated by questions of gender, suffering, and ambiguity" (Asana Greenstreet).

 From the beginning of her career, Saville has engaged in an intense exploration of the body and its representation.
-Saville borrows conventions from a long tradition in figure painting, whether in poses borrowed from Madonna and Child paintings by Leonardo da Vinci, the use of a color palette reminiscent of Peter Paul Rubens, or the gestural painting of Willem de Kooning in his Woman series.
+Saville borrows conventions from a long tradition in figure painting, whether in poses borrowed from Madonna and Child paintings by Leonardo da Vinci, the use of a colour palette reminiscent of Peter Paul Rubens, or the gestural painting of Willem de Kooning in his Woman series.
 Saville appropriates these techniques associated with male masters to show her own point of view as a woman.

 In 2004, Saville explored the idea of floating gender in her work Passage.
 Saville is quoted saying "With the transvestite I was searching for a body that was between genders.
 I had explored that idea a little in Matrix.
 The idea of floating gender that is not fixed.
 The transvestite I worked with has a natural penis and false silicone breasts.
 Thirty or forty years ago this body couldn't have existed and I was looking for a kind of contemporary architecture of the body.
 I wanted to paint a visual passage through gender – a sort of gender landscape."